fontanaen/shadcn-mobile/docs/introduction.md

 # Introduction

-Shadcn Mobile currently provides a powerful modal navigation component for Vue, built with the same design philosophy as Shadcn UI.
+This project currently provides a powerful modal navigation component for Vue, built with the same design philosophy as Shadcn UI.
 This component reimagines the mobile modal pattern with a modern, customizable approach that Shadcn UI is known for.

 ## Why This Project?